 Early on these kids often struggle in schools which have stripped away anything that isn’t a hardcore academic subject which I think kills their spirit.
 The secret is to add back arts and humanities to allow this population to shine.
-Innovative teaching would massage these talents and help them thrive, and create a platform for innovation.
+Innovative teaching would massage these talents, help them thrive, and create a platform for innovation.

 Someone who suffers depression has a lot of heart and can see through to your soul.
 When no one else will listen, when everyone else pushes you away because you are talking about things that are painful, these friends are there for you.

 This population, in particular, suffers when they don’t feel a sense of connection or belonging.
 I think they’re the ones that will reel us all in from our current “silo-ed” existence because they crave it.
 And human beings need it.
 We need it now.

 They don’t thrive in an environment where they are expected to sit still for hours upon hours like miniature adults memorizing stuff.
 Most of this population thinks outside the box and is very entrepreneurial.
 Outside the box thinking is more the norm and I think we should be cultivating that instead of forcing them into homogenized learning environments.